 Headaches Treatment in Portland, OR

 Headache pain is extremely common, afflicting nine out of 10 Americans at some point.
 While headaches have a number of triggers, including environmental causes and behaviors, they often occur because of muscle tension in the neck.
-If you experience regular headaches and live in the Portland, Oregon, area, consult Dr. Phil McCary at Laurelhurst Chiropractic.
-He helps diagnose the root cause of your headache pain and offers therapies to resolve it.
+If you experience regular headaches, consult Dr. Phil McCary at Laurelhurst Chiropractic.
+Dr. Phil is the best chiropractor in Portland for diagnosing the root cause of your headache pain and offers therapies to resolve it.
 Call the office or use the online booking tool to make an appointment today.

 Headaches can be caused by various reasons.
 It may be due to emotional factors, such as stress, depression, or anxiety, medical cause, such as migraine or high blood pressure, or environmental, such as the weather.
 Headaches may be classified as:

-Primary Headaches : These do not indicate any underlying disease rather arise due to a problem in the head-neck areas.
+Primary Headaches: These do not indicate any underlying disease but rather arise due to a problem in the head-neck areas.
 They include migraine, tension, and cluster headaches, other less common types of headaches.

 Headaches can be more complicated than you think.
 Whether primary or secondary, they indicate a problem either in the head and neck region or due to an underlying disease.
 Frequent headaches not only disrupt day-to-day activities but can affect the quality of life.
 So it is important to identify the cause of the headache and treat the reason without neglecting it for long.